-“Some geographical places are more important to my painting than others I have been to.
+“Some geographical places are more important to my painting than others.
 They are intertwined with the experiences that form the toolbox along with the concrete materials; the canvas or paper and the color.

 My paintings have a connection to a lyrical landscape painting.
 I imagine the landscape as a room and body where I wander in the direction inwards, outwards in unknown terrain.
 The visual expression, for me, has a dwelling deeper into the personality than the spoken language.
 Just below the surface may be a substance that in the meeting with the obviously present outside world shows new angles.
-The well- known travels through the thought, the hand, into the material, make themselves strange or Something still unknown makes the same trip to be recognized by the viewer.
-Elusive meanings are glimpses.
+The well- known travels through the thought, the hand, into the material, make themselves strange.
+Or.
+Something still unknown makes the same trip to be recognized by the viewer.
+Indistinct meanings may emerge.
 Just as the painter feels that an answer is within reach, she sees herself standing in front of her painting with yet another question.”

 “… Her beautiful landscape paintings in intimate format have freed themselves from the rigorous demands of realism and have come about as a result of a dissolved brush writing.
 It is implied more than depicted in these views.
 The paintings mediate lyrical moods and the soul of nature in earthy colors that alternate between warm and cold.”

 Joanna Persman in “Art Projects 2018”, Stockholm Arts Council